Deafness

 Getting support

-If you think your child needs to see a Speech and Language Therapist, you can talk to your Teacher of the Deaf, Audiologist, GP, Paediatrician or school.
+If you think your child needs to see a Speech and Language Therapist, you can talk to your Teacher of the Deaf, Audiologist, GP, Paediatrician or the SENCO in your child’s school.
 They can make a referral for you.

-If your child has a cochlear implant, you will see a Speech and Language Therapist from the Cochlear Implant Programme.
+If your child has a cochlear implant, you will see a Speech and Language Therapist from the Oxford Auditory Implant Programme.
 They can offer regular appointments at the John Radcliffe during the first-year post implant.
 They will also talk to you about referral to our service.